 You’ll admire the way in which Lord Byron has been stripped of his legendary hubris.
 You expect him to be striding, gesticulative and arrogant, but here he is human and sometimes hesitant.
 Not the swaggering ladies man history has painted him to be.
 That’s still a surprise.
 Perhaps here he is a little unsure of himself in a spiritual sense, hence his lack of total disclosure.
 The same cannot be said of Pastor Cornelius, a man of the cloth intent on preventing the sacrilege of a potential Frankenstein creation in his village – or anywhere else, for that matter.
 Yes, science and religion in a good old Enlightenment Age tug of war with both seeking dominion over hearts and minds.
 A period in history when many a baying mob of that Age of Pisces had no grasp of the incoming Age of Aquarius and equated many of its scientific tributaries with the devil himself.

 One mention of ‘baying mob’ and you could probably guess the ending.
 But Byron’s resurrected servant Blaize is not your typical Frankenstein being pursued by angry torch bearers.
 Blaize is playful, naïve, childlike, ponderous and sensitive.
 And continuing with the Greek myth analogy he is, in fact, the Appolline opposite to Mary Shelley’s gloomy Dionysian and destructive Frankenstein.
 Once the dead Blaize is brought back to life and commits his first act of violence he decides early on he doesn’t like it much.
 So his archetype has no further traction as a horror genre stereotype.
 Blaize’s little boy lost cadence has a lot to do with this.
-And that said, I bet you can’t guess the ending now.

 The Resurrectionist, at The Etcetera Theatre, Camden until Oct 9th.